Strictly viewers share concern for Katya Jones after Lewis Cope exit

 ‘I’ve never seen her so upset,’ one fan wrote

-Strictly Come Dancing viewers have been left concerned over Katya Jones following an appearance on companion show It Takes Two.
+Strictly Come Dancing viewers have been left concerned for Katya Jones following her appearance on companion show It Takes Two.

 The professional dancer gave her first interview on Monday (8 December) since her celebrity partner Lewis Cope – a favourite to win the show – was eliminated from the BBC dancing competition.

-Jones broke down in tears as she hailed Cope and said she blames herself for his premature exit, leaving fans worried that she’s being too hard on herself
+Jones broke down in tears as she hailed Cope and said she blames herself for his premature exit, leaving fans worried that she was being too hard on herself.

 Cope interjected: “Because of you.”